clickercookie/clickercookie.github.io/README.md

 You have?!?

 Great!

-eaturing 2 original upgrades, 111 lines of semi-functional Javascript, and 3 temporary pixel art images, Clicker Cookie is an uncompleted masterpiece!
+Featuring 2 original upgrades, only a few lines of semi-functional Javascript, and 3 temporary pixel art images, Clicker Cookie is an uncompleted masterpiece!